MEET THE LEADERSHIP TEAM

 Associate Professor of Pediatrics, Penn State College of Medicine and Penn State Children’s Hospital

-Krystina Acevedo Diaz, Board Secretary
+Krystina Acevedo Diaz

 Mother, Opioid-Exposed Child